Metro Vancouver is home to a number of indoor climbing wall venues including Clip ‘n Climb, the Hive, Climb Base5 and Cliffhanger Climbing Gym.

-The day rate for adults is $15 for bouldering and $17 for ropes climbing.
-A one-year membership costs around $600 and the monthly rate is $80.
+The day rate for adults is $18.
+A one-year membership costs around $700 and the monthly rate is $90.
 Harnesses, climbing shoes, chalk and belay devices can be rented separately, or altogether for around $10.

 Note: To qualify for a ropes day pass you first need to do sufficiently well on a belay test, have taken the facility’s introductory course, or be accompanied by an experienced belayer.

 To jump back to information about a particular climbing venue, click any of the following:

 Vancouver Hive | Cliffhanger Vancouver | Clip ‘n Climb Vancouver (in Richmond) | Richmond Oval | Coastal Climbing Centre (in Surrey) | Project Climbing Cloverdale | The Hive North Vancouver | Climb Base5 (in North Vancouver) | Climb Base5 (in Coquitlam) | The Rock Wall (in Maple Ridge) | Project Climbing Abbotsford

 For a list of other things to do in the Lower Mainland, check out any of the following:

 - Best Places for a Walk, Jog or Cycle